sentrysoftware/workflows/README.md

 ## Maven Build

-The `maven-build.yml` workflow simply builds a Maven project with the `mvn verify` goal.
+The `maven-build.yml` workflow simply builds a Maven project with the `mvn verify site` phases.
 It's designed to be invoked on `push` on PRs, so that this action is considered as a *Check* on the PR, i.e. it will prevent the build from being merged if the build fails.
+Produced reports such as checkstyle, PMD and spotbugs will then be added as comments on pull-request.

 ### Inputs